 Sadler Law Firm’s title examination team includes a strong core group of experienced energy attorneys who understand the energy business and have a wealth of experience in the examination of title and the preparation of title opinions for drilling, division orders, financing transactions and acquisitions.

-From our offices in Houston, Texas, we have conducted title examinations and prepared title opinions covering lands and oil and gas properties in more than 120 Texas counties, as well as in Arkansas, Colorado, Kansas, Louisiana, Mississippi, Montana, New Mexico, North Dakota, Ohio, Oklahoma, Pennsylvania, Utah, West Virginia, Wyoming, on offshore state and federal leases, and on lands under the control of the U.S. Bureau of Land Management and the Bureau of Indian Affairs.
+From our offices in Houston, Texas, we have conducted title examinations and prepared title opinions covering lands and oil and gas properties in more than 120 Texas counties, as well as in California, Colorado, Connecticut, Kansas, Louisiana, Montana, New Mexico, North Dakota, Ohio, Oklahoma, Pennsylvania, Utah, West Virginia, Wyoming, on offshore state and federal leases, and on lands under the control of the U.S. Bureau of Land Management and the Bureau of Indian Affairs.

 Sadler Law Firm has completed thousands of title examinations.
 This library of opinions gives us an institutional knowledge of the ownership of tracts of land throughout the State of Texas, which can save our clients the considerable time and expense involved with researching old chains of title.
 In the course of title examination, our attorneys often coordinate the activities of abstractors, landmen and lease brokers in securing materials necessary to establish the ownership of property.